Graduate ProgramsPage address: http://ahn.mnsu.edu/health/graduate/

 The Department of Health Science offers a Master of Science Degree (M.S.) in Community Health Education or School Health Education as well as a Post–Baccalaureate Certificate in School Health Education and a Post-Baccalaureate Certificate in Public Health Education.
 The M.S. in Community Health Education is designed for community/public health educators interested in an advanced degree or those who have completed the Post-Baccalaureate Certificate in Public Health Education.
 The M.S. in School Health Education is for licensed teachers seeking an advanced degree in health education or those who have completed the Post–Baccalaureate Certificate in School Health Education.
 All courses required for the Post-Baccalaureate Certificates are offered online.

 Admission is granted each semester for all programs.
 Deadlines are in October and April.
-Applications for MS School Health Education and Post-Baccalaureate Certificate Program in ongoing.
+Applications for MS School Health Education and Post-Baccalaureate Certificate Program are ongoing.
 All materials must be received by the Graduate School by the deadline date to be considered.

 MS Community Health Education